 During Hesse’s tenure, 7.7 million contract customers left Sprint after a struggle to integrate the two companies led to complaints about network quality.
 Sprint ended up writing off about $30 billion, or 80 percent of the purchase price.

-Sprint may seek to bid for MetroPCS Communications Inc. (PCS) or gobble up the rest of Clearwire Corp.
-(CLWR), people familiar with the matter have said.
+Sprint may seek to bid for MetroPCS Communications Inc. (PCS:US) or gobble up the rest of Clearwire Corp.
+(CLWR:US), people familiar with the matter have said.
 The company started offering its service on a faster network using the LTE technology in five cities in July, with plans to add more this year to catch up with its larger competitors.

 Clearwire’s spectrum is probably a key component and an attractive asset for Softbank, said Walt Piecyk, an analyst with BTIG LLC in New York.